c-i-v-i-m/statebus-router/Readme.md

 })
 ```

-It's possible to space parameters, such as  `/item/:id/log/:logId`:
+It's possible to seperate route parameters, such as  `/item/:id/log/:logId`:

 ```coffee
 addRoute('item', {